jacksonmgrant/Scribe/README.md

 - When uploading files, only use wav audio files.
 The Azure STT API cannot process any other type.
   - Several sample files are located at Scribe/Samples/.
 Conference.wav is the best file for quick testing, while the other two can be used for stress testing.
-- The app will be unusable while uploading audio, which takes about as long as the audio file is.
-The UI does not indicate this yet.
 - The free tier on Azure STT has a limit of 300 minutes of transcription per month.
 Please be mindful of what you transcribe and don't send files longer than 10 minutes without letting me know.

 ### Credits

-- The template UI code is repurposed from [this](https://www.youtube.com/watch?v=MkESyVB4oUw) task list tutorial by Tyler Potts.
-It has been updated to work in React.
-- The project is also based on instructor Changhui Xu's [to-do app example](https://github.com/changhuixu/CS3980-2024/tree/main/my_todo_app), particularly on the backend.
+- The project is based on instructor Changhui Xu's [event planner example](https://github.com/changhuixu/CS3980-2024/tree/main/event_planner), particularly on the backend.
 - ChatGPT and Github CoPilot were used to help learn the tools used in this project, generate code fragments, and debug.
 - The Favicon is the Notebook Flat Icon Vector from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Notebook_Flat_Icon_Vector.svg) by Videoplasty.com, CC-BY-SA 4.0.